Drupal is a free and open-source content-management framework

 Menus are navigators in Drupal, which define the content coming in each defined menu path (relative URL).

-4. The User Permissions layer: This is where settings are configured to determine what different kinds of users are allowed to do and see.
+Menus are a core element of Drupal that provide links to all the pages created in Drupal. - The User Permissions layer: This is where settings are configured to determine what different kinds of users are allowed to do and see.

-5. Top Layer - The Theme (Skin): This is made up predominantly of HTML5 and CSS, with some Twig variables intermixed, so Drupal-generated content can go in the appropriate spots.
+Permissions are defined for various roles and in turn, users are assigned to these roles in order to grant them the defined permissions. - Top Layer - The Theme (Skin): This is made up predominantly of HTML5 and CSS, with some Twig variables intermixed, so Drupal-generated content can go in the appropriate spots.

 Also included with each theme is a set of functions that can be used to override standard functions in the modules in order to provide complete control over how the modules generate their markup at output time.